Drug Interactions between Ambien and clindamycin

 Interactions between your drugs

-There were no interactions found in our database between Ambien and clindamycin - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Ambien and clindamycin.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Ambien is in the drug class miscellaneous anxiolytics, sedatives and hypnotics.